Supo combats terrorism through intelligence

 The role of Supo in combating terrorism is to use intelligence gathering methods to gain information about terrorist activities.
 The mission of Supo is to expose terrorist operations that occur in Finland or are launched from Finland at the earliest possible stage.

 Supo provides proactive intelligence on terrorism-related phenomena to support state leaders’ decision-making.
 Supo also seeks to expose terrorist activities through its own operations, exchanging intelligence closely and continuously with other public authorities and international partners.

 Counterterrorism relies on collaboration between all public authorities and societal operators.
 The police remain primarily responsible for combating and preventing terrorism.

 Terrorism manifests in terror attacks based on an ideology that justifies the use of violence.
 The targets of such attacks may include the civilian population, enemy symbols or critical infrastructure.

 The aims and means of counterterrorism are based on a government resolution on the national counterterrorism strategy.
-The goal is for Finland to remain a safe country where terrorism-related phenomena do not escalate.
+The goal is for Finland to remain a safe country.

 The strategy seeks to ensure that Finland maintains sufficient readiness and operational capacity to combat terrorism.
 This requires long-term collaboration between public authorities.
 The Ministry of the Interior oversees implementation of the strategy.